-Scenario Action

-Patients previously treated for TB (Secondary prophylaxis) All PLHIV who have just successfully completed treatment for TB disease should receive INH for an additional six months.
-All CLHIV who have been successfully treated for TB and are living in settings with a high TB prevalence and transmission should receive IPT for an additional six months.
-IPT can be started immediately after the last dose of anti-TB therapy or at a later date.

-IPT with ART (Secondary prophylaxis)
+Scenario Action Patients • All PLHIV who have just successfully completed treatment for TB disease previously should receive INH for an additional six months. treated for • All CLHIV who have been successfully treated for TB and are living in TB settings with a high TB prevalence and transmission should receive IPT for (Secondary an additional six months.
+IPT can be started immediately after the last dose of prophylaxis) anti-TB therapy or at a later date.
+IPT with ART • Combined use of IPT with ART for all PLHIV irrespective of (Secondary the degree of immune suppression prophylaxis) previously been treated for TB pregnancy • Combined use of IPT with ART is recommended for all CLHIV. • ART should not be delayed while starting or completing a course of IPT (WHO, 2010).

-Patient on IPT develops TB during IPT treatment Evaluate patients for TB.
+Patient on IPT develops TB during IPT treatment If patient develop TB symptoms during IPT treatment do the following.
+Evaluate patients for TB.
 Do DST for drugs H,R,O and K. Treat according to resistance pattern.
+If the patient is sensitive to all the drugs then based on history and duration of IPT decide following.
+If patient has taken a anti-TB treatment in the past OR patient has taken the IPT for more than 30 days then provide patient a Cat- II (retreatment) treatment.
+If patient has consume the IPT for less than 30 days than provide that patient cat-I (treatment for new case) treatment.
 Patients develop TB after treatment • Treat TB episode as per previous TB treatment history and Rif resistant pattern (wherever available) IPT and Pregnancy Pregnant woman living with HIV should not be excluded from symptom- based TB screening and receiving IPT Isoniazid is safe in pregnancy.
 Start IPT in all HIV positive pregnant women irrespective of their gestation period.
 Advise women to complete IPT if a woman becomes pregnant while taking IPT.
 Assure patient that IPT is safe while breastfeeding.
 IPT and MDR-TB • Contact of MDR TB and PLHIV who have completed DRTB treatment are not eligible for IPT.
 IPT in children born to smear positive mothers: If a baby is born to a microbiologically confirmed TB mother, assess the newborn for TB.Non-specific features suggestive of neonatal TB include: Fever, low birth weight, hepato- splenomegally, irritability, feeding intolerance.
 If the child has none of the above, give IPT for 6 months.
 Withhold BCG until 2weeks after completion of IPT.